 There are two common tours for Pelling Sightseeing.
-When you take a package tour from us, one of this sightseeing is always included.
-One is a half-day Pelling Sightseeing tour and the other is a full day tour.
+When you take a package tour from us, one of these sightseeing is always included.
+One is a half-day Pelling Sightseeing tour and the other is a full-day tour.

-Half day tours - Tourist staying at Pelling only for one night takes the half day tour and post lunch travel to their next destination.
+Half-day tours - Tourist staying at Pelling only for one night take the half-day tour and post-lunch travel to their next destination.
 You have several options for this.

-1. Khechepalri Lake visits - In this tour, we will take you towards Khechepalri lake.
+1. Khechepalri Lake visits - On this tour, we will take you to Khechepalri lake.
 On the way, you will visit the Rimbi waterfall, Rock Garden, Kanchenjunga waterfall etc. On the way, you may also stop over at Darap Eco Village.
-This is the most common half day tour itinerary in Pelling.
+This is the most common half-day tour itinerary in Pelling.

-3. Alternatively, we can also provide you a half day tour of Pemayangtse Monastery, Sangay Waterfalls, Dentam valley, Alpine Cheese factory and Sing shore Bridge (One of the highest bridges in the world).
+3. Alternatively, we can also provide you with a half-day tour of Pemayangtse Monastery, Sangay Waterfalls, Dentam valley, Alpine Cheese factory and Sing shore Bridge (One of the highest bridges in the world).
 Remember this is a long journey and if you have plans for travel in the afternoon, we may not recommend long sightseeing in the morning.

 Full Day Pelling Sightseeing

-Full day Sightseeing is basically a combination of the half day Sightseeing tours.
+Full-day Sightseeing is basically a combination of half-day Sightseeing tours.
 Here you have the following choices.

 1. Most tourists choose the Khechepalri lake tour in the first half and local sightseeing around Pelling in the second half.

 2. You may visit Khechepalri lake in the morning and then continue your tour further towards Yuksom (on the same route).
-In addition to the half day Khechepalri tour, you will also visit Phamrong falls, Singing stone, Kathok lake and Dubdi monastery (2 km hike) in this tour.
+In addition to the half-day Khechepalri tour, you will also visit Phamrong falls, Singing stone, Kathok lake and Dubdi monastery (2 km hike) this tour.

 What we suggest – If this is your first visit to Pelling we would suggest that you stick to the most common sightseeing tours.
-The option 1 of half day and full day tours are most common and highly recommended.
+Option 1 of half-day and full-day tours are most common and highly recommended.

 Pemayangtse Monastery: Pemayangtse literally means 'Perfect Sublime Lotus'.
 This is one of the oldest and most important monasteries of Sikkim.
 Founded in 1705, this monastery belongs to the Nyingma-pa sect.
 The three-storied building of the monastery houses a good collection of wall paintings and sculptures.
 On the third floor of the monastery, there is a seven-tiered painted wooden model of the abode of Guru Rimpoche, complete with rainbows, angels and the whole panoply of Buddha and bodhisattva.
 In January/ February every year, a religious dance called 'Cham' is performed in Pemayangtse.